nnobuya/mrsn/README.md

 Acknowledgement

-We used computer facilities at Center for Computational Astrophysics (http://www.cfca.nao.ac.jp), National Astronomical Obervatory of Japan.
+We used computer facilities at Center for Computational Astrophysics (http://www.cfca.nao.ac.jp), National Astronomical Observatory of Japan.